 - Expenses – the number of costs related to business operations, depreciation, interest, taxes, and other expenses.

-Net profit is the profit of the company before the payment of dividends.
+Net profit is the company’s profit before the payment of dividends.
 This figure can be found in the company’s income statement.
 It is an essential indicator of how profitable a company is over a specified period.
-If the expenses are more significant than revenues, this can be net loss instead of net profit.
-This indicator is also used to calculate earnings per share.
+If the expenses exceed the revenues, a net loss appears instead of net profit.
+The amount of net profit is also used to calculate earnings per share.

 Retained Earnings Equation

-The accounting equation for calculating what is left after owners take their part from profits (dividends) is as follows: Retained Earnings = Beginning Retained Earnings +Net Income or Net Loss – Cash Dividends.
-Retained earnings reflect the earnings after payment of dividends for the whole period of the company’s existence.
-If the company just started operating or spent all the funds in this account, it might have a $0 for the beginning retained earnings.
+The accounting equation for calculating what is left after owners have taken their portion of the profits (dividends) is as follows: Retained Earnings = Beginning Retained Earnings + Net Income or Net Loss – Cash Dividends.
+Retained earnings reflect the earnings left after payment of dividends for the company’s whole operation period.
+If the company has just started operating or has spent all of the funds in this account, it might have $0 for its beginning retained earnings.

-The Break-even point is a sales volume at which the company covers all its costs without making a profit.
-Its value plays a vital role in the matter of sustainability and solvency of the company.
-If the break-even point is exceeded, the company makes a profit; if the break-even point is not reached, the company incurs losses.
+The break-even point is the sales volume at which the company covers all its costs before making a profit.
+Its total plays a vital role in the company’s sustainability and solvency.
+If the break-even point is exceeded, the company makes a profit; if the break-even point is not reached, the company incurs a loss.